A Midsummer Night's Dream: 20th and 21st centuries

 Max Reinhardt staged A Midsummer Night's Dream thirteen times between 1905 and 1934, introducing a revolving set.
 After he fled Germany he devised a more spectacular outdoor version at the Hollywood Bowl in September 1934.
 The shell was removed and replaced by a forest planted in tons of dirt hauled in especially for the event, and a trestle was constructed from the hills to the stage.
 The wedding procession inserted between Acts IV and V crossed the trestle with torches down the hillside.
 The cast included James Cagney, Olivia de Havilland, Mickey Rooney, Victor Jory, and a corps of dancers that included Butterfly McQueen.
 The play was accompanied by Mendelssohn's music.

 On the strength of this production, Warner Brothers signed Reinhardt to direct a filmed version, Hollywood's first Shakespeare movie since Douglas Fairbanks Sr. and Mary Pickford's Taming of the Shrew in 1929.
 Jory (Oberon), Rooney (Puck) and De Havilland (Hermia) reprised their roles from the Hollywood Bowl cast.
 James Cagney starred, in his only Shakespearean role, as Bottom.
 Other actors in the film who played Shakespearean roles just this once included Joe E. Brown and Dick Powell.
 Erich Wolfgang Korngold was brought from Austria to arrange Mendelssohn's music for the film.
 He used not only the Midsummer Night's Dream music but also several other pieces by Mendelssohn.
 Korngold went on to make a legendary career in Hollywood, remaining in the United States after Nazi Germany annexed Austria.

 Director Harley Granville-Barker introduced in 1914 a less spectacular way of staging the Dream: he reduced the size of the cast and used Elizabethan folk music instead of Mendelssohn.
 He replaced large, complex sets with a simple system of patterned curtains.
 He portrayed the fairies as golden robotic insectoid creatures based on Cambodian idols.
-His simpler, sparer staging significantly influenced subsequent productions.